 Now it is time to get paid!
-The way you paid for your train ticket will change how you will receive the money.
+How you pay for your train ticket will change how you receive the money.

 If you paid by paper tickets or contactless card, you receive your refund straight into the bank account you provided.

 If you paid by Oyster Card, you can also opt to receive the money in 2 other ways:

-Receive as pay-as-you-go credit the next time you tap in at a station or bus
+Receive a pay-as-you-go credit the next time you tap in at a station or bus